m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Behaviour.md

 threshold voltage, so we changed the effective timescale; the system spent more time around the decision point and there was more opportunity for the noise to cause false triggers, which showed up as visible lines on the 'scope.

+So, if you build a 'SubHarmonics' module you have a choice.
+* you could opt for the original R19 = 10R value, with the best possible input sensitivity (switching threshold = 0.85V), but NO Schmitt Trigger action, or
+* you could opt for the maximum R19 = 470R value, with a loss of input sensitivity (HIGH THSRESHOLD = 1.4V) and ~0.35V
+Schmitt Trigger 'hysteresis', or
+* you could opt for a mid-point compromise.

+I have built both versions.

+I used the original (R19=10R) for six months and never noticed any problem with noise immunity on the 'Ext X In' input which made me wish there was Schmitt Trigger action.
+However, we are used to having high amplitude, noise-free signals avaialble from our oscillators, so that's hardly surprising.

+On the other hand, now I've added the extra Schmitt Trigger functionality, the same high amplitude oscillator and clock signals can still trigger the SubHarmonics input but I get the "extra insurance" of 0.35V of noise immunity at no additional expense (a 470R resistor is no more expensive than a 10R resistor - or even a wire link!).

+So - all things considered - I guess I prefer the revised version with R19 = 470R.
+You must make your own choice.

+# Acknowledgement

+All this interest in the magnitude of R19 and the reinstatement of Schmitt Trigger action was prompted by a question raised by Yves Chartier, and subsequent discussion.
+I am grateful for Yves' valuable contribution and support.